City Hall Wedding Updates

 What Forms of Identification Would We Need to Get a Marriage License?

 Super easy!
 I always recommend downloading Google Maps when navigating through New York City.
-You can simply type in your Origin and your Destination.
-In this case, your destination will be 141 Worth Street for the City Clerk’s Office, or if you’re going directly to City Hall then the address is City Hall Park, New York, NY 10007.
-Also consider getting an Uber, Lyft, or Taxi to your destination.
-Nobody wants to take a subway on the day of their wedding.
+You can type in your origin and destination.
+In this case, your destination will be 141 Worth Street for the marriage bureau.
+It is a clerk’s office nearby.
+Also, consider getting an Uber, Lyft, or Taxi to your destination.

 What Do We Do About Flowers?

-Unfortunately they do not sell food or drinks inside for safety reasons.
-You can purchase food or drinks outside on the corner by the stand though.
-I would recommend bringing your own if you plan on waiting a long time.
+Unfortunately, they do not sell food or drinks inside for safety reasons.
+You can purchase food or drinks outside on the corner by the stand.
+I recommend bringing your own if you plan on waiting a long time to elope.

 What can we do after our ceremony?

 After your ceremony, we will spend some time taking pictures around the marriage bureau.
 We can also head to Brooklyn Bridge if the weather is nice, or Dumbo, or City Hall Park.
 I’m also available to go uptown and take Central Park photos as well.

 Some out-of-towners or couples who want a staycation will book places like The Beekman Hotel.
 If you do book a room there, they allow you one hour of photos in designated areas.
 (Must be booked in advance and the photographer must have a full COI insurance permit to submit to them) If you do not abide by their rules you can be kicked out and banned from the hotel!